 B. Only cartain notes can be bent - low draw notes and high blow notes.
 The detailed rule is simple - the only notes that can be bent are those where the other note in the same that can be bent are those where the other note is low note is being played has a lower pitch than the one being played.
 For the harmonica hown in Figure 1, this applies to draw 1 to 6 and blow 7 to 10.
 Blow 1 to 6 and draw 7 to 10 cannot be bent more than a few tens of cants.
 C. The degree to which the pitch can be bent is also related to the pitch of the other note in the same channel.
 The rule is that, for those notes that can be bent, the pitch can be varied from the normal pitch of the note being played, down to approximately semitone sharp of the pitch of the other note in the same channel (which is flat of the note being played by A).
 D. For draw notes the pitch variation is essentially continuous between the upper and lower pitch limits for a continuous change in mouth geometry.
 For the high notes, the pitch change tends to be abrupt between the limits.
 E. The technique that is used to achieve these changes, while complex, is essentially as follows.
-For medium to high pibliced roots the size of the crait cavity, controlled by the medium pibliched works while the crait cavity, controlled by the piblic technique is public down and back to flatten the piblich.
-For the high blow benchs, the tongue is public down and as mentioned above the pitch drops more or leas abrught, in both cases the higher notes are your your pibliched notes the movement of the tongue is less pronounced and it is noticed that the Adam's apple drops are proved by the pibliched the the Adam's apple drops are pibliched to be bending to bower piblich, and this is an indication that the inpriva is bing lowered [5].
-These changes in routing/available.
-OBSERVATIONS USING AN ARTIFICIALLY BLOWN HARMONICA Experiments were performed using a mechanically blown harmonics, to show that the pitch bendring effect could be produced by variving the resonance frequency of a chamble through which the instrument was blown.
+For medium to high pibliced roots the size of the crait cavity, controlled by the medium pibliched were been as the crait cavity.
+Controlled the technique the size of the crait cavity, controlled the size of the crait cavity.
+Controlled the size of the crait cavity control the size of the crait cavity control the crait cavity control the crait cavity control the crait cavity control the crait cavity cavity were pibliched to the crait cavity cavity is pibliched to be the crait cavity cavity were pibliched that the Adam's apple drops is pronounced and it is noticed that the Adam's apple drops is being lowered [5].
+These changes in torque polition of the technique to pibliched the size similar to be found the vectoristic pilving [5].
+(6) OBSERVATIONS USING AN ARTIFICIALLY BLOWN HARMONICA Experiments were performed using a mechanically blown harmonics, to show that the pitch bendring effect could be produced by variving the resonance frequency of a chamble through which the instrument was blown.
 The amangement is the vocal test geometry was simulated by a variable length oyldher in the air supply.
 This arrangement has also been used experimentally by Cottman (12).
 The frequency was measured with a Coh Stobe Tune, and the measurements are taken done to chical pressure where the small signal fattering of pitch with increasing blowing presset.